depthbomb/yay/README.md

 ## Development

-Node.js >= 22.19.0 is required due to stripping types by default, eliminating the need for `ts-node` to run development scripts.

 The Vite configs for the _app_ and _renderer_ both require the _shared_ package to be built.
 Run `yarn build` at least once before any further development commands.

 Run the renderer in watch mode with `yarn watch` and the application in development mode with `yarn dev`.